ufcg-lsd/kafka-spiffe-principal/README.md

 ### Generate SVIDs for Kafka Broker Server

-* **OBS: The CN/SAN in the server certificate must match the machine's hostname.** In our example our <HOSTNAME> would be kafka.lsd.ufcg.edu.br
+* **OBS: The CN/SAN in the server certificate must match the machine's hostname.** Using the `-dns` flag as seen in the command `mint` below solves the problem.

 ```bash
 cd /path/to/spire/